recreateideas/pos-electron/README.md

 -   Products are fetched from the backend, simulating a db query or a 3rd party API integration
 -   100% test coverage for data-service
 -   Services health checks.
 Checks are run before the UI is rendered
 -   App setup with redux.
-All API requests are handled informally within redux actions.
+TO prep for scalability and to handle all API requests consistently with redux actions.
--   The codebase has been organised to support microservice architecture
+-   The codebase has been organised to prepare for a monorepo and to support microservice architecture
--   React-app has been architected to be able to run both as web app and electron app.
--   Ui is responsive
+-   Ui is responsive (somewhat)

 What's missing

 -   Request validation in backend
--   Error handling in UI (Error boundaries and invalid API responses)
+-   Some error handling in UI (Error boundaries and invalid API responses)
+-   Properly devide redux store into slices
 -   Test coverage in UI
 -   Electron-builder is not configured